autolab/Autolab-CLI/README.md

 The built binary is /build/src/autolab.

+You can optionally run `make install` to install the built binaries (typically to `/usr/local/bin/`).

 ### Build Options

 There are two builds available: release and non-release.
 Release builds do not contain debug output (output that uses Logger::debug).